wxwern/cs2103t-tp/docs/UserGuide.md

 ```sh
 list [--org / --rec / --toapply]
 ```
 Lists all contacts.
-If a parameter is provided, the contacts listed will be only those that fit the given parameter.
+If you provide a parameter, the contacts listed will be only those that fit the given parameter.

 Supplying `--org` lists only <span class="jobby-data-class">Organizations</span> while supplying `--rec` lists only <span class="jobby-data-class">Recruiters</span>.
 Specifying neither will list all contacts.